gladysbabs/Prediction-of-Product-Sales/README.md

 ## COMPARISON RESULTS
 ### The Default Random Forest Model Vs. Linear Regression Model

-For the test data, the Random Forest model has a lower MAE(796.14) compared to the linear regression model MAE(831.44), indicating that Random Forest Model performs better in terms of prediction accuracy.
+For the test data, the default Random Forest model has a lower MAE(796.14) compared to the linear regression model MAE(831.44), indicating that Random Forest Model performs better in terms of prediction accuracy.
 However, the linear regression model has a slightly higher R2-score (58%) than the R2-score of the Random Forest Model (57%).
 This indicates that the linear regression model performs marginally better in explaining the variance in the target variable compared to the Random Forest Model.The difference between the R2-scores of the two models is relatively small, suggesting that their performance in this aspect is comparable.

 In summary, when I consider the MAE and r_2 score values, the Random Forest model appears to be a better choice.